Sake and Ginger Soba Noodle Salmon Stir Fry.

 - 1/4 cup roasted cashews

 Heat about a tablespoon of sesame oil in a wok or high sided skillet over high heat.
-Drain half the salmon from the marinade and cook, turning for 2-3 minutes until just cooked and lightly caramelized.
+Remove the salmon from the marinade, reserving the marinade for later.
+Cook the salmon, turning for 2-3 minutes until just cooked and lightly caramelized.
 Be careful when turing the salmon as it is delicate.
 Remove and repeat with the remaining salmon.
-Cover the salmon loosely with foil and let rest 5 minutes.

 And now?
 Can it just be noodle time already?
 Yes, please!